nchain-innovation/universal_blockchain_asset/docs/Development.md

 ```
 .
 ├── data
-│   └── commitment-tokens.toml
 ├── docs
 │   └── diagrams
+├── python
-└── src
+│   └── src
+│       ├── ethereum
+│       ├── service
+│       ├── tests
+│       └── web3_py
+└── streamlit_ui
 ```

 These directories contain the following:
 * `data` - Configuration and data used by this project, this is where the data is stored
 * `docs` - Project documentation and UML diagrams
-* `src` - The source for backend server
+* `python` - The source for backend server
+* `streamlit_ui` - The source for the UI

 ## Working without Blockchain